SchemaStruct Documentation

 Relationships

-Define foreign key relationships using the ref: keyword:
+Define foreign key relationships using the ref: keyword, or drag from one column handle to another on the diagram:

 // One-to-Many: one user has many orders ref: orders.user_id > users.id // Many-to-One ref: orders.user_id < users.id // One-to-One ref: profiles.user_id - users.id // Many-to-Many ref: students.id <> courses.id